Back to Comparisons

 Methodology and transparency

-This comparison is based on publicly available product pages reviewed on 16 May 2026, with RentingSmart rent-collection claims rechecked against its own FAQ and pricing pages on 3 June 2026.
+This comparison is based on publicly available product pages reviewed on 16 May 2026, with RentingSmart rent-collection claims rechecked against its own FAQ and pricing pages on 3 June 2026 and tenant-portal availability updated on 7 July 2026.
 Landlord Wise is our own product, so we include both strengths and limitations.
 Features and pricing can change.

 Products are grouped by rent-collection relevance for Australian landlords, not by sponsorship or affiliate payment.
 Competitor comparison pages are not used as the source of truth for third-party feature claims; where possible, each provider’s own public pages, FAQs and pricing pages are preferred.
 Competitor source links are kept in the Sources checked section near the bottom.